-English Language Arts 7: Outcomes & Assessments:
+English Language Arts 9: Outcomes & Assessments:

-The Language Arts 7 curriculum includes five general learner outcomes.
+The Language Arts 9 curriculum includes five general learner outcomes.
 Upon completion of this course, participants will be able to:

-- 1. explore thoughts, ideas, feelings, and experiences - 2. comprehend and respond personally and critically to oral, print, and media texts - 3. manage ideas and information - 4. enhance the clarity and artistry of communication - 5. celebrate and build community
+- 1. explore thoughts, ideas, feelings, and experiences - 2. comprehend and respond personally and critically to oral, print, and media texts - 3. manage ideas and information - 4. enhance the clarity and artistry of communication celebrate and build community - 5. celebrate and build community is to build upon and maintain the students ability and talent in the English language arts program.

 The general outcomes are interrelated and interdependent; each is to be achieved through a variety of listening, speaking, reading, writing, viewing, and representing experiences.
-The goal is to build upon and maintain the students ability and talent in the English language arts program.
-There will be specific English Language Arts 7 assignments and tests.
+The goal